Gallery-of-Kaeon/Gallery-of-Kaeon.github.io/README.md

 <h2 align="center">Functionality</h2>

 Ghosthost,
-which is implemented as a github pages site, can take a URL to a text document as a parameter in its own URL.
+which is implemented as a Github pages site, can take a URL to a text document as a parameter in its own URL.
-If the text in said resource constitutes valid HTML, the website will render said html as a new site.

 The provided document may contain HTML,
 JavaScript,
 or Kaeon FUSION code.

+If HTML is provided,
+the website will render said html as a website.

 If JavaScript or Kaeon FUSION is provided, it will be executed as a script implictly.